MerosCrypto/Meros/docs/Protocol/Consensus.md

 - price: Price in Meri an unit of gas should cost.

 `GasPrice` has a message length of 56 bytes; the 48 byte sender, the 4 byte nonce, and the 4 byte price (setting a max price of 4.29 Meros per unit of gas).
+The signature is produced with a prefix of "gasPrice".

 ### MeritRemoval